dentarg/auth0-blog/_posts/2017-02-08-serverless-angular-app-with-persistence-and-security.markdown

 git push origin master
 ```

 Having our code safe, we can now work on the *going live* task.
 Two steps are needed here.
-The first one is to prepare our code to production and package it.
+The first one is to prepare our code for production and package it.
 Again Angular CLI comes in handy.
 To do that we just have to issue `ng build --prod --base-href=/task-list/`.
 Note that we have to set `base-href` to the exact same name of our GitHub repository, otherwise our application won't be able to load all the resources and it won't work.

 The second step used to be handled by Angular CLI, but [this command has been removed in the latest release](https://github.com/angular/angular-cli/pull/4385), so we will need a third party tool to help us here.
-Gladly there is one that is very easy to use, called `angular-cli-ghpages`.
+Fortunately, there is one that is very easy to use called `angular-cli-ghpages`.
 To install it issue `npm install -g angular-cli-ghpages`.
 After that we just have to execute `angular-cli-ghpages` (yep, without any parameters) and voilà.
 Our app is up and running on GitHub Pages.

-**Important**, do not forget to update the *Allowed Callback URLs* on your Auth0 account.
+**Important**: do not forget to update the *Allowed Callback URLs* on your Auth0 account.
 The list of allowed URLs must have the URL where our app was exposed.
-Something like `https://brunokrebs.github.io/task-list/`.
+This should be something like `https://brunokrebs.github.io/task-list/`.

 ![Angular application, with secured serverless REST API running on GitHub Pages](https://cdn.auth0.com/blog/serverless-angular/running-on-github-pages.png)

 ## Conclusion

 As we could see, when we choose the right tools, it gets easy to achieve great accomplishments.
-We started with nothing, just an idea to develop a task list application, an managed to create and release it to the internet with not that much effort.
+We started with nothing, just an idea to develop a task list application, and managed to create and release it to the internet with not that much effort.

-We didn't even had to worry about building, supporting and securing servers to host our web application nor our database.
-If we had to manage these tasks by ourselves, we would take much more time and wouldn't be as confident about its security, fault tolerance and scalability as we are now.
+We didn't even have to worry about building, supporting and securing servers to host our web application or our database.
+If we had to manage these tasks by ourselves, we would take much more time and wouldn't be as confident about our app's security, fault tolerance and scalability.

 And this is just the beginning.
 Freeing ourselves from all these issues enables us to focus 100% on our ideas and on what makes our applications unique.